 Bake at 200oC for 15 minutes.
 Then switch off the oven and let the bread finish cooking in the oven for 5 more minutes.
 Serve warm.

-So yum.
-Sweet, savory and very unique!
-Try eating the gyeranppang with kimchi, it’s heaven.
+Try eating the gyeranppang with kimchi, it’s so heavenly.

 If you love this Korean egg bread, try these Korean recipes as well.